rtic-rs/rtic/book/en/src/by-example/app.md

 [SLEEPONEXIT]: https://developer.arm.com/docs/100737/0100/power-management/sleep-mode/sleep-on-exit-bit

 Like in `init`, `static mut` variables will be transformed into `&'static mut` references that are safe to access.
+Notice, this feature may be deprecated in the next release, see `task_local` resources.

 The example below shows that `idle` runs after `init`.

-**Note:** The `loop {}` in idle cannot be empty as this will crash the microcontroller due to a bug in LLVM which miss-optimizes empty loops to a `UDF` instruction in release mode.
+**Note:** The `loop {}` in idle cannot be empty as this will crash the microcontroller due to LLVM compiling empty loops to an `UDF` instruction in release mode.
+To avoid UB, the loop needs to imply a "side-effect" by inserting an assembly instruction (e.g., `WFI`) or a `continue`.

 ``` rust
 {{#include ../../../../examples/idle.rs}}